-A description of the smallest size of the technology that can be used/deployed independently (i.e. the commercial unit);
+1) A description of the smallest size of the technology that can be used/deployed independently (i.e. the commercial unit);

-- 2) Material sources and sinks used to calculate the emissions for the commercial unit; - 3) The calculations used to estimate the emissions and removals from the sources and sinks in the commercial unit; - 4) The production or supply requirements from the smallest commercial unit depending on what is used to calculate the GHG intensity; and - 5) A baseline description that was used to calculate the GHG intensity.
+- 2) Material sources and sinks, and the quantification methods used to calculate the emission reductions for the commercial unit; - 3) The production or supply requirements from the smallest commercial unit depending on what is used to calculate the GHG intensity; - 4) A baseline description that was used to calculate the GHG intensity; and - 5) If different than the project, the expected greenhouse gas intensity (tonnes CO2e/unit of production or supply units) for the commercial unit;

-E. Alterations to the Baseline
+E. Future Changes to the Baseline

-Identification of situations that may alter the baselines, which can include:
+Identification of situations that may change the baseline in the future, which can include current or impending laws or regulations.

-- 1) Current or impending laws or regulations that may affect emissions from the baselines, project or commercial unit; and - 2) When end of life occurs for the historical baseline. - F. Functional Equivalence: Describe the functions and services provided by the baseline, project and commercial unit and justify whether the baseline, and the project and commercial unit provide the same services and products. - G. Market Estimates: The following information must be provided about the market.
-If there are multiple markets, this information must be provided for the target market.
-Other markets are optional: - The market size using production units or supply units using a recent date; - 2) The expected greenhouse gas intensity (tonnes CO2e/unit of production or supply units) for a commercial unit; - 3) The expected date of first commercial deployment (first commercial unit); and - 4) The expected life span of the technology in its commercial setting. - H. Associated Estimates: Associated emission reductions are those emission reductions that result from modifications of downstream activities (e.g. the storage component of CCS or behaviour modification programs).
-If applicable, provide the greenhouse gas intensity (tonnes CO2e/unit of production or supply) for a commercial unit and expected implementation date for the associated emission reductions. - I. For Technologies that Access New Markets and/or Resources: If your technology is accessing new markets or resources, describe the new market or resource to be accessed, and how it differs from the current situation. - J. GHG Risks: If there are unusual or unanticipated uncertainties associated with the GHG measurements and calculations, please describe how they affect the assertion. - K. Future Verifiability: Provide a brief description of the data management systems used to collect information for the GHG assertion for the project, the commercial unit and any conditions in the baseline that require monitoring.
+- F. Functional Equivalence: Describe the functions and services provided by the baseline, project and commercial unit and justify whether the baseline, and the project and commercial unit provide the same services and products.
+This may include a description of the quality (e.g., temperature, pressure, concentration, maximum contamination levels, etc.) of the feedstock and products of your process. - G. Additionality: An indication of whether the project site will be either located at a facility subject to Alberta's Specified Gas Emitters Regulation, applying for offset credits within Alberta's emissions offset system, or neither. - H. Market Estimates: The following information must be provided about the market.
+If there are multiple markets, this information must be provided, as a minimum, for the target market.
+Other markets are optional but are recommended to demonstrate the extent of application and potential market emission reductions: - The market size using production units or supply units using a recent date and with a reference; - 2) Whether the technology applies to the entire market or portions of the market. - 3) Whether the technology can only be installed on new facilities, can be retrofitted on existing facilities, or both. - 4) The expected date of first commercial deployment (first commercial unit); - 5) The expected date that steady-state market penetration will be achieved; - 6) The expected life span of the technology in its commercial setting. - Associated Estimates: Associated emission reductions are those emission reductions that are facilitated by the technology but not directly caused by the technology (e.g. the separation component of CCS).
+If applicable, provide the following: - 1) The associated market size using production units or supply units using a recent date and with a reference; - 2) Whether the technology will facilitate emission reductions in the entire market or portions of the market.

+- 3) Whether the technology facilitates emission reductions at new facilities, at existing facilities, or both. - 4) The expected date of the first facilitated emission reductions; - 5) The expected date that facilitated emission reductions reach a steady-state market penetration; - 6) The expected life of the technologies facilitation. - J. For Technologies that Access New Markets and/or Resources: If your technology is accessing new markets or resources, describe the new market or resource to be accessed, and whether the development of this market would reasonably occur in the future. - K. GHG Risks: If there are unusual or unanticipated uncertainties associated with the GHG measurements and calculations. - L. Future Verifiability: ERA verifies significant projects at the end of the funding to determine funding results.
+To ensure verifiability, provide a brief description of the measures that will be used during the project operation to determine the GHG emission reductions, the associated data management systems, key measurements for the commercial unit, and any baseline monitoring.